bionelabs/UIWaiting/README.md

 ## Installation

 ### CocoaPods
 CocoaPods is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate UIWaiting into your Xcode project using CocoaPods, specify it in your Podfile:

 ```swift
 pod 'UIWaiting'